-JEREMY BECK'S NEW CD IS NOW AVAILABLE!
+JEREMY BECK'S MOST RECENT CD IS AVAILABLE!

-Beck's string quartets provide an intriguing and inviting window into his own direct and communicative sound world.
+Jeremy's string quartets provide an intriguing and inviting window into his own direct and communicative sound world.
 Composed over nearly 25 years, four of his five quartets are brilliantly performed here by diverse ensembles from Los Angeles, St. Petersburg, Russia, and Louisville, Kentucky.

 "Beck was committed to tonality and a recognizable musical vernacular long before that became the hip bandwagon it is today. ...
 [Here is] an original voice celebrating music.
 Without self-consciousness, without paralyzing abstraction, Beck reminds us that music is movement, physically and emotionally."

 "Jeremy Beck is Exhibit A in classical music’s defense against the charge of being out of touch."

 The best new recordings from North America (Gramophone)